Yasuo Mizui: Four completed forms

-Oscillo-Relief cut is the shape obtained by the vertical oscillatory motion and horizontal oscillation of an electrical resistance.
-This free form is not the result of a prior plan, but the technique requires precise control.
-Oscillo-Relief is a fundamental invention of Mizui.
-He applied the technique to his sculptures in 1972.
-He was invited for The 2nd Henry Moore Grand Prize Exhibition at Hakone Open-Air Museum, in Nagano Prefecture, Japan in 1981, created Oscillo-complex(stone / 3m x 1.3 x 1.2), and received Special Prize at the exhibition.
+The Oscillo-Relief cut is a shape created through the vertical oscillatory motion and horizontal oscillation of an electrical resistance.
+This free form does not result from a prior plan, but the technique requires precise control.
+Oscillo-Relief is a fundamental invention of Mizui, which he first applied to his sculptures in 1972.

+In 1981, Mizui was invited to participate in the 2nd Henry Moore Grand Prize Exhibition at the Hakone Open-Air Museum in Nagano Prefecture, Japan, where he created Oscillo-Complex (stone, 3m x 1.3m x 1.2m) and received a Special Prize at the exhibition.